mohalogiciels/Windows8.1To8RPConverter/README.md

 ➡️ **Download <code>setup_w8rpconv.exe</code> now: <a href="https://github.com/win8-png/win8rpconv/releases/latest">here</a>** ⬅️

 This file works on both 32-bit and 64-bit systems and recognises the platform automatically.

+Just choose your language first and follow the instructions on the screen to install it.

+⚠️  This program can’t be updated in-place.
+If you want to install a newer version, remove the old version first and launch the setup afterwards.

 ## Programs and modifications which can be installed
 * <a href="https://www.deviantart.com/yash12396/art/Windows-8-Release-Preview-VS-for-Windows-8-1-1-764774206">**Theme itself**</a> by yash12396 on DeviantArt